ryantxr/SimpleImage/README.md

 - `$lightColor`* (string|array) - The lightest color in the duotone.
 - `$darkColor`* (string|array) - The darkest color in the duotone.

-Returns a SimpleImage object.
+Returns a Image object.

 #### `edgeDetect()`

 Applies the edge detect filter.

-Returns a SimpleImage object.
+Returns a Image object.

 #### `emboss()`

 Applies the emboss filter.

-Returns a SimpleImage object.
+Returns a Image object.

 #### `invert()`

 Inverts the image's colors.

-Returns a SimpleImage object.
+Returns a Image object.

 #### `opacity()`